airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes-via-helm.md

 ### Adding Helm Repository

-From now charts are stroed in helm-repo thus there're no need to clone the repo each time you need to deploy the chart.
+From now charts are stored in helm-repo thus there're no need to clone the repo each time you need to deploy the chart.

 To add remote helm repo simply run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`.